-Hurricane Season: Here's What to Expect
+Hurricane Season 2017 Guide

 Another easy step is to make sure rain gutters are fixed in place and free of debris.
 Reinforcing the roof, doors and windows, including a garage door, is also important, according to Ready.gov.

-Generators can be an important tool if the power is cut off for long periods.
-A power generator needs to be kept outside, as it produces dangerous levels of carbon monoxide.
+Power generators can also be an important tool if the power is cut off for long periods of time.
+A power generator needs to be kept outside, as they produce dangerous levels of carbon monoxide.

-People who are serious about prevention may even consider building a "safe room" — a fortified room designed to withstand the punishing winds of a tornado or hurricane, according to the Federal Emergency Management Agency pamphlet "Taking Shelter from the Storm: Building a Safe Room for Your Home or Small Business" (FEMA, 2014).
+People who are very serious about prevention may even consider building a "safe room" — a fortified room designed to withstand the punishing winds of a tornado or hurricane, according to the Federal Emergency Management Agency pamphlet "Taking Shelter from the Storm: Building a Safe Room for Your Home or Small Business," (FEMA, 2014).

 Emergency supplies